metagentools/GraphBin/README.md

 python graphbin_SGA.py --graph /path/to/graph_file.gfa --binned /path/to/binning_result.csv --output /path/to/output_folder
 ```

+## Test Data

+The data used to test GraphBin can be found in the `test data` folder.
+You can try running GraphBin using this test data.

 ## References
 [1] Wu, Y.W., Tang, Y.H., Tringe, S.G., Simmons, B.A., Singer, S.W.: MaxBin: an automated binning method to recover individual genomes from metagenomes using an expectation-maximization algorithm.
 Microbiome 2(26), (2014)